pingcap/br/tests/README.md

 ## Preparations

-1. The following 6 executables must be copied or linked into these locations:
+1. The following 7 executables must be copied or linked into these locations:
     * `bin/tidb-server`
 	* `bin/tikv-server`
 	* `bin/pd-server`
     * `bin/pd-ctl`
 	* `bin/go-ycsb`
 	* `bin/minio`
+    * `bin/tiflash`

     The versions must be ≥2.1.0 as usual.

+    What's more, there must be dynamic link library for TiFlash, see make target `bin` to learn more.
+You can install most of dependencies by running `download_tools.sh`.

 2. The following programs must be installed: